Hundreds of German choir boys allegedly abused, report says

 "The transparency and willingness to cooperate between the leaders of the Domspatzen and the bishopric in relation to this investigation is evaluated very positively," the report said.

-The Diocese did not immediately respond to CNN's request for comment, but Michael Fuchs, the Vicar General of Regensburg diocese since 2005, told the Guardian, "We all made mistakes and have learned a lot.
+Regensburg diocese did not immediately respond to CNN's request for comment, but Michael Fuchs, the Vicar General of Regensburg diocese since 2005, told a news conference Tuesday: "We all made mistakes and have learned a lot.
 We see today that we could have done things better and sooner."

+Fuchs said he hoped that the abuse victims would be able to accept the diocese's apology.

+"Reading the reports and the comments of the victims about what happened back then and having numerous conversations, we know how [the victims] are suffering to this day.
+It is something that weighs heavily and something that is very upsetting.
+All we can do is to apologize in the name of the perpetrators."

 Allegations of historic child abuse in Catholic institutions have repeatedly emerged across the Western world in recent decades.